 Snack mixes are the ultimate batch cook recipe!
 Fill an entire sheet pan (or two) with your favorite mix and seasonings.
 Bake and store in airtight containers for a fun and easy nourishing snack or side dish in the kids’ school lunch.
-My kids love this Savory Snack Mix.

 Hummus is a food group in my house and it’s great to make in large quantity during the weekend.
 Pack it all week long with veggie sticks and pita chips, or smear on wraps.
 This Easy Vegan Oil-Free Hummus is a World of Vegan favorite.

 My kids love homemade energy balls and bars—and I love that it’s a healthy snack that will keep them satisfied (at least for another hour before they’re hungry again!).
-These Energy Balls are a great alternative to packaged sugary snack bars and fruit leathers.
+Energy Balls are a great alternative to packaged sugary snack bars and fruit leathers.

 For more family-friendly vegan tips and recipes from Stephanie Dreyer, subscribe to her newsletter here.